 We want the whole world to know about the upside of eating a plant-based diet.
 We use our brand-led marketing and communications activities to promote the power of plant-based eating.

 We sponsor the vegan category at the Emirates Salon Culinaire, a competition that encourages chefs, bakers and hospitality businesses to meet increasing demand for plant-based foods.
+In 2022 we are sponsoring the World Chef’s Congress, a gathering of more than 2000 chefs from all over the world.
+Throughout the event we are focusing on educating and supporting chefs to #makeitplant and adopt more plant based choices on their menus.

 With our help, the Becel Center for Heart Health in Canada is helping to educate dieticians about the benefits of a plant-based diet so they can support their clients to make the switch.